coopnorge/go-datadog-lib/docs/index.md

 - `tags.datadoghq.com/env`
 - `tags.datadoghq.com/version`

-For resources that defines a template, define the labels for the templated resource as well.
+For resources that defines a template, define the labels the resource template as well.

 Environmental variables: